 - Diaphragm – The diaphragm is the main muscle of respiration and functions in breathing.
-It connects to many of your body’s stabilisers.
+It connects to many of your body’s stabilizers.
 The diaphragm as part of the intrinsic core (See note below) is very important in intra-abdominal pressure.
 It works closely with the deep abdominals, the pelvic floor, and the multifidus muscles in the lower back.

-NB: Think of the intrinsic core muscles as forming the sides of a pressurised container: with the pelvic floor is the bottom; the deep abdominal and back muscles form the sides; the diaphragm is the lid on top.
+NB: Think of the intrinsic core muscles as forming the sides of a pressurized container: with the pelvic floor is the bottom; the deep abdominal and back muscles from the sides; the diaphragm is the lid on top.
 These muscles must all play their part otherwise the container loses pressure, weakening the stable base we require to move effectively.
 The result is a decrease in overall strength due to the lack of support from your core.
 This can cause all kinds of compensation patterns, none of which is beneficial.

 Posterior Core Muscles